-“Nice meeting you both…See you for breakfast…sweet dreams!”
-She ledt us with one of her winks again.
+“Nice meeting you both.
+See you for breakfast…Oh and sweet dreams!”
+She giggled and then left us with one of her winks again.

 The next morning after a good night’s sleep and an incredible breakfast we reluctantly checked out of the Palmer Flatt hotel.
 It was with some sadness, and since has become a regular place for us to stay.
 In fact we always reserve the very same room.

 I t was almost ten when we pulled out of the parking lot and head out on our way once more..
 We had a delightful romp through the dales.
-We had lunch at the Wensleydale creamery (Highly recommended…) At this point we realized that we were going to have to find another room for the night.
+We had lunch at the Wensleydale creamery (Highly recommended!)
+At this point we realized that we were going to have to find another room for the night.
 We started off with high hopes after all there were several small towns showing on our road map.
 Surely we could find something comparable to where we had just stayed.

-After five towns, and dozens of “No vacancy” signs… We were starting to get discouraged and desperate.
+After five towns, and dozens of no vacancy signs, we were starting to get discouraged and even quite desperate.
 We came to one particularly small town, which looked to be a small haven for hikers.
 Alas there was no vacancy here also.
 We were just about to give up, and drive the forty miles back to the Palmer Flatt.
-(This because of the winding roads would have taken almost two hours.)
-We spied a hand drawn sign pointing up a road off the main street.
-“B&B 1 mile ahead”.
-So off we went.
-Now the road started off as tarmac but after a quarter of a mile became nothing more than a dirt track.
+(This, because of the winding roads, would have taken almost two hours.)
+We spied a hand drawn sign pointing up a road off the main street- B&B 1 mile ahead- so with renewed hope off we set.
+The road started off as tarmaced but after a quarter of a mile became nothing more than a dirt track.
 Yet, at this point I was stressed and tired, and wanted to find a place to sleep, have a nice dinner and a couple of pints.
 Then we saw it.
 An old farm styled house.
-I parked the vehicle and quickly with my wife at my side firmly knocked on the door.
-Nothing.
+I parked the vehicle and quickly with my wife at my side firmly knocked on the door.-nothing.
 I knocked again, a little more assertively.
-Then finally a man wearing a well worn suit opens the door and peers over a chain.
+Then finally a man wearing a well worn and ill fitting suit opened the door and peered over a chain.

-“Can I help you” he scowls.
+“Can I help you?” he scowled.

 “Erm…The sign said Bed and breakfast” I countered hopefully.

-“ Ado” Barb said, in a surprisingly friendly tone.
+“ Ado ,” Barb said, in a surprisingly friendly tone.

-“Hi” my wife replied.
+“Hi,” my wife replied.

 I explained the situation.

 “According to these here passports you have different last names.
-We only rent the double room to folks with the same last name we do …This is a respectable place, for respectable people…”
+We only rent the double room to folks with the same last name we do …This is a respectable place, for respectable people.”

-His face brightens up as he continues.
+His face brightened up as he continued.

-“Breakfas’ in ten minute chucks” Barbara hollered.
+“Breakfas’ in thirty minute chucks,” Barbara hollered.